paquettg/leaguewrap/README.md

 $game = Summoner::get('bakasan')->recentGame(0); // get the most recent game
 ```

-All normal api methods and api requests can be done using the facades and you no longuer need to have an instance of LeagueWrap\Api.
-You must always set the key at least once befor you can call any api requests but after it is set it will be used everywhere.
+All normal API methods and API requests can be done using the facades and you no longer need to have an instance of `LeagueWrap\Api`.
+You must always set the key at least once before you can call any API requests but after it is set it will be used everywhere.

 Quick Reference
 ---------------

-LeagueWrap implements a very strict interface for the api where everything is within your control and easy to test.
+LeagueWrap implements a very strict interface for the API where everything is within your control and easy to test.
 Here's a sampling of the possible startup methods.

 ```php
 $api = new \LeagueWrap\Api($myKey);
 ```

 Creates a new Api instance with the key.
 The key is mandatory and will throw an exception if not given.
-This instance will be used to orginize future calls to the api with out having to re-enter the key.
+This instance will be used to orginize future calls to the API with out having to re-enter the key.

 ```php
 $api = new \LeagueWrap\Api($myKey, $myClient);
 ```

-Using the Dependency Injection (DI) principle we allow you to inject your own client object that implements LeagueWrap\ClientInterface.
+Using the Dependency Injection (DI) principle we allow you to inject your own client object that implements `LeagueWrap\ClientInterface`.
 This allows you to use your own REST client if you wish to instead of Guzzle (which is what comes with the package).

 ```php
 $summoner = $api->summoner();
 ```

-This gets you an instance of the LeagueWrap\Api\Summoner object which is used to request information of the summoner api.
+This gets you an instance of the `LeagueWrap\Api\Summoner` object which is used to request information of the summoner API.
 This is the primary way you should be getting this object.

 ```php
 $summoner = new \LeagueWrap\Api\Summoner($myClient);